-Mortgage payment protection insurance (MPPI).
-You may have taken out this type of insurance along with your mortgage.
+- Mortgage payment protection insurance (MPPI).
+You might have taken out this type of insurance along with your mortgage.
 It typically starts to pay your mortgage repayments three months after your earnings stop and continues to pay out for up to 12 months

 What would you be covered for?

-Even though you may have been paying the premiums for many years, if you need to claim some policies only pay out for a short period – typically only for one year.
+Even though you might have been paying the premiums for many years, if you need to claim some policies only pay out for a short period – typically only for one year.

 - Payment protection insurance (or mortgage payment protection insurance) generally only covers your loan or mortgage repayments, not your income.
 Although some mortgage payment protection policies pay out an extra sum to help with other bills.